Founder’s Playbook

 Each report began with published analysis, which often tapped research, expert thinking, and lived experience—workers, families, older adults, service providers—before widening out to policy analysis and systems change.
 This sequencing allowed readers to connect emotionally while encountering data, charts, and rationale policy arguments.

 Rather than writing about people, the reports were written for readers—anticipating their questions, constraints, and attention spans.
-The goal was clarity without oversimplification and rigor without detachment.
+The goal as clarity without oversimplification and rigor without detachment.

 “Few people can translate the complexities of long-term care policy as clearly as Robert Espinoza.
 He has a gift for bringing clarity to issues that are often overlooked and helping others see both the challenges and the opportunities for meaningful progress.”